Tiny-Earth/DemoSite/site/src/inclusive.md

     #### Commit to Action: Experience Productive Failure

     *Answer in your workbook:* What is one concrete action you can commit to taking to create a productive failure experience in your course, or ensuring that students experience their failures in your course as productive?

+!!! tip ""

+    Commit to one or more mechanisms that will help you create the course climate you want.

 ---